jembi/JeMPI/documentation/api.md

 The response payload is similar to the one returned by the simple search API endpoint.

 ## GET /fhir/Patient/:uid
-The folowing endpoint returns the Golden record or Patient record in FHIR format given a uid.
-This endpoint returns a Fhir resource Object.
+The following endpoint returns the Golden record or Patient record in FHIR format given a uid.
+This endpoint returns a FHIR resource object.
 Below a sample of the response for a patient record and a golden record:

 `GET /fhir/Patient/0x19f`
 ```json